ferfeitosa/ferfeitosa.github.io/README.md

 <link rel="stylesheet" type="text/css" href="/css/main.css">

 Welcome to my website.
 I am a Ph.D. candidate in Political Science at the University of Montreal.
+My supervisors are Ruth Dassonneville and André Blais.

 My research examines why citizens vote, with a focus on normative considerations.